News & announcements

 What's on this page:

 [The way information has been coming to me, the individuals listed here tend to be men, as so many business owners were men.
 I would love to also highlight women here.
 There were women running businesses (I'm working on a page for Fannie Ferry), or helping husbands or male relatives with their businesses, or serving the community as teachers or health care workers, or working with churches or organizations (pirohi makers!!!), or working in factories (any memories to share about that?), or ...
 And I should add that not all of the people highlighted in this section ran businesses; I just happen to have zeroed in on Freeland area businesses as one part of the area's history that I want to help to preserve.
 Silvio Mason is on the list below not because he had a business in town but because his sister Ethel shared the scrapbook with me that he made as a teen and young man.
-Do you know of women you would like to highlight in this section?
+Do you know of anyone, including women, that you would like to highlight in this section?
 Please email me!]

 City directories typically include listings of businesses,